gomorpheus/morpheus-docs/getting_started/installation/redhat.rst

 The message "Repo 'rhel-7-server-optional-rpms' is enabled for this system." will appear after enabling the repo.
 This will confirm that the repo has been enabled.

 Next simply download the relevant ``.rpm`` package for installation.
-This package can be acquired from your account rep or via a free trial request from https://www.morpheusdata.com[morheusdata.com].
+This package can be acquired from your account rep or via a free trial request from |morpheushub|.

 ..
 TIP:: Use the ``wget`` command to directly download the package to your appliance server. i.e. ``wget https://downloads.gomorpheus.com/path/to/package.rpm``